 This new album also heralds the return of Mandy Meyer as a new guitarist, who was part of this outfit many moons ago.
 This means that we have a mighty portion of electric guitars trying not to get themselves into a mess too much.
 Some challenge!

 And don’t go looking for a lot of wisdom in lyrics.
 Ain’t gonna happen for this genre and we should not judge them by this kind of benchmark.
-Down and dirty, sometimes sexist stuff – crunchy, blunt, rough and simple.
+Down and dirty, sometimes sexist stuff – crunchy, blunt, rough, and simple.
 Just the way we like it.
 If you purists want some wisdom, check out some Passenger.
 You will get insight, but no Metal or Hard Rock.
-Be careful what you wish for!
+So, be careful what you wish for!

-And the same goes with the album art.
-I really like the ‘Dög’, as they call it and the kind of grouchy and rebel way they put their message across.
+And the same goes for the album art.
+I really like the ‘Dög’, as they call it, and the kind of grouchy and rebel way they put their message across.
 Okay, agreed!
-Not very intellectual that and kind of what sticks to the sole of your shoes.
+Not very intellectual that.
 But some of that is short of flipping the finger at some of these silly rules we have to abide by every day of our lives.
-And indeed, we have too many rules – only god knows where this will lead us.
+And indeed, we have too many rules.
+Only god knows where this will lead us.

 Krokus delivered a step up to their former production Hoodoo, increased quality, speed, energy, you name it.
 This is the kind of thing we want to see and I hope they can keep it up for the coming record they are hopefully going to produce.

 However and not quite surprisingly, Dirty Dynamite did not get to platinum stage in Switzerland.
 Whereas it hit the Swiss chart at rank # 1 again, it did not resound too well in the rest of Europe.
 And less so in the United States.